aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to ODT?</h2>

+The OpenDocument Text (ODT) format is an open standard for word processing documents, such as those created by Microsoft Word.
+It is based on the XML format and is used by many applications, including OpenOffice and LibreOffice.
+On the other hand, the Outlook Form Template (OFT) format is a proprietary format used by Microsoft Outlook to store email templates.
+It is not compatible with other applications, so it is necessary to convert OFT files to ODT in order to use them in other applications.

-For a Python developer, who is trying to add a OFT to ODT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word ODT format.
+<h2>How Aspose.Total Helps for OFT to ODT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to automate the conversion process from OFT to ODT using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word ODT format.
+This makes it easy for Python developers to add a OFT to ODT conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}